preview for Grocery Shopping for a Healthy Lifestyle

 FotografiaBasica//Getty Images

 Pankonin is a fan of nuts like walnuts, peanuts, and almonds because they are full of heart-healthy monosaturated fats and fiber.
-And while nuts are super healthy, they’re also calorie-dense, so Gomer suggests limiting yourself to only eating a closed handful of nuts at a time to keep you on track with your weight loss goals.
+But while nuts are super healthy, they’re also calorie-dense, so Gomer suggests limiting yourself to only eating a closed handful of nuts at a time to keep you on track with your weight loss goals.

 Buy it now

-Per serving of raw almonds (¼ cup): 170 calories, 15 g fat, 7 g carbs, 4 g fiber, 6 g protein
+Per serving (¼ cup of raw almonds): 170 calories, 15 g fat, 7 g carbs, 4 g fiber, 6 g protein

 3. Dark Chocolate